Cuyahoga Falls Electric System has been recognized as a reliable public power provider.

 The Cuyahoga Falls Electric System has again earned the national distinction as a Reliable Public Power Provider (RP3) from the American Public Power Association ( APPA ) for providing reliable and safe electric service to our community.

-Of the more than 2,000 public power utilities that operate nation-wide, 235 hold the RP3 designation.
-In 2017, only 22 utilities earned Diamond RP3 status, including the Cuyahoga Falls Electric System.
+Of the more than 2,000 public power utilities that operate nation-wide, 278 hold the RP3 designation.
+In 2020, 57 utilities earned the prestigious Diamond RP3 status, including the Cuyahoga Falls Electric System.

-This is the 3rd time CFES has been recognized with Reliable Public Power (RP3) status since 2012, when Gold status was earned and achieved the prestigious Diamond designation in both 2014 and 2017.
+This is the 4th time CFES has been recognized with Reliable Public Power (RP3) status since 2012, when Gold status was earned.
+CFES achieved the top-level Diamond designation in 2014, 2017, and 2020!